-In the first six months of 2017, Capstone made a strategic shift to focus the business as a North American independent power producer.
+In 2017, Capstone made a strategic shift to focus the business as a North American independent power producer.
 This included changes to management and the Board of Directors, as well as selling its 33.3% indirect interest in Värmevärden.

 In addition, progress was made on the following initiatives: